oscar-toohey/DATA201-group-project/doc/diary.md

-Week 1:
+30th September:
-Oscar - created a repository for the group project
-	created notebook for the group
+Oscar - Created a repository for the group project, created notebook for the group

-Week 2:
-    Difficulty when collect data: only up to 2017 (2020 covid year not found)
+Jamie, Seth - Came up with the idea of using great walks data and comparing it to weather and tourism

+Bach - Joined the group, helped with prototyping ideas

+6th October:
-Oscar - created a repository for the group project
+Oscar - Found the weather dataset on statsNZ
-	created notebook for the group

-Group - original idea: comparing great walks, covid, tourism and weather

-Seth - Tried scraping tourism data using the stats nz ami but it wouldnt work properly, also tried scraping from the webpage but it would not play ball
+Seth, Bach - Tried to scrape the tourism data from statsNZ but it didnt work in the slightest

 Jamie - Imported and looked at the StatsNZ DOC great walk bookings data.
 Started manipulating the data (Made it wide, looked at overbooking)

+7th October:

+Angus - Joined the group

+13th October:
-Group - gave up on original idea of comparing great walks with tourism, weather, and covid and decided on doing comparing the CPI and shipping costs with covid
+Group - gave up on original idea of comparing great walks with tourism, weather, and covid and decided on doing comparing the CPI and shipping import and export with covid

+Angus, Seth - Scraped the covid and shipping data from the statsnz site

+Bach - Descovered datasets and setup individual git repositories

+Oscar, Jamie - Retrieved and wrangled the CPI data

+14th October:
+Seth, Bach - Wrangled the covid data

+Jamie - Wrangled the shipping data, and worked on the CPI graphs

+Angus, Oscar - Started writing the report and presentation

+20th October:
+Seth - Worked on the report, Project summary & Techniques used

+Oscar - Worked on the report, specifically worked on "difficulties we faced" question

+Jamie - Worked on the import and export graphs and wrangled data to show an 8 month rolling average

+Angus - Worked on the report, Data sources used, Why we used those data sources

+Bach - Worked on the Covid graphs and combining the 3 paramaters for cases

+21st October:
+Seth - Worked on the report

+Angus, Oscar - Worked on showing raw data to wrangled data in the presentation

+Bach, Jamie - Worked on combining each of the datasets and comparing and contrasting between covid data and our predictors

 # Git terminal command

 git add *
 git commit -m "Message"
-git push/pull origin `<Your name>` git switch `<branch` // Bach take care of merge
+git push/pull origin `<Your name>` git switch `<branch>` // Bach take care of merge

 # Link